NaijaknowhowNaijaknowhowNaijaknowhow

 SHARE

-A Domiciliary Account is a type of account known to accept foreign currencies and not Naira and while you can have full control of the account in Nigeria, getting funds inside it is always a question most people usually ask.
+A Domiciliary Account is a type of account known to accept foreign currencies and not Naira, and while you can have full control of the account in Nigeria, depositing money into your domiciliary account is always a question most people usually ask.

 Contents